 The liquidator will then go about closing the company and dealing with the outstanding creditors.
 They will also sell the assets to the new company as per the terms of the pre agreed sale and purchase agreement.
 They are responsible for collecting the agreed payment and any other debts owed to the company.

-The liquidator will submit a report on the conduct of the old company directors to the Insolvency Service.
-If they feel a director is guilty of wrongful trading they will highlight this.
-It is then down to the Insolvency Service to decide whether or not to investigate further.
+The liquidator will conduct a report on the conduct of the old company directors.
+If they feel any director is guilty of wrongful trading this will be reported to the Insolvency Service who may chose to investigate further.

 Transfer of Leases and Hire Purchase Agreements